 The IEC focuses on five components of estuaries: physical form, hydrology, water quality, flora and fish.
 ARI was involved in the fish, flora and water quality themes:

-- Fauna: represented by fish as they respond to environmental, ecological, physical and hydrological factors and are an important estuary component that is of interest to communities.
+- Fish - used as representative of the broader community of estuary animals, as fish respond to environmental, ecological, physical and hydrological factors and are an important estuary component that is of broad interest to communities.

-- Water quality: includes clarity, which influences the type and extent of submerged vegetation, and dissolved oxygen saturation, which influences biological and chemical processes that are important for estuarine health.
-This component is being assessed in partnership with Catchment Management Authorities and citizen scientists, to draw on valuable local knowledge of our estuaries.
+- Water quality - includes clarity, which influences the type and extent of submerged vegetation, and chlorophyll-a concentration, which is indicative of primary production that is responsive to nutrient inputs and is important for estuarine health.
+This component was assessed in partnership with catchment management authorities and citizen scientists, to draw on valuable local knowledge of our estuaries.

-By 2019, most Victorian estuaries will have been assessed using the IEC.
-This project is part of an investment by the Victorian Government funded through the Water and Catchments group to improve the health of waterways and catchments.
-The IEC will play an important role in improving knowledge about our estuaries and sharing the importance of estuary health, and waterways in general, with the community.
+The first state-wide IEC assessment for Victorian estuaries was delivered in 2021.
+This project was part of an investment by the Victorian Government funded through the Water and Catchments group to improve the health of waterways and catchments.
+The IEC plays an important role in improving knowledge about our estuaries and sharing the importance of estuary health, and waterways in general, with the community.

 You can find more details about the project on DELWP's Water and Catchments estuaries page.